Jean-Tinland/simple-bar/README.md

 If there is no icon defined for a running process, there is a default one which will be used as fallback.

-Same as for themes, feel free to open an issue if you have an icon request.
+Same as for themes, feel free to post a message in [this issue](https://github.com/Jean-Tinland/simple-bar/issues/189) if you have an icon request.

 ### Override default styles